Resistance Data Human Medicine

 Links / literature:

-Swiss Antibiotic Resistance Report.
-Chapter 7.4 Acinetobacter species
+Swiss Antibiotic Resistance report 2022.
+Chapter 7.4.
+Acinetobacter spp.

 Prevalence of carbapenem-resistant Acinetobacter baumannii from 2005 to 2016 in Switzerland.